 “It’s so important to teach how to organize a notebook, where to look on the board for homework each day, and what strategies to use if a student is stuck on a problem.
 These skills can be taught,” says Kristina Scully, full-time curriculum designer creator of Pathway 2 Success.

 - Sign up to receive my emails.
 I address a different topic in each week’s message that I send to my subscribers; executive function is one of them.
 Subscribe here and I’ll send you two freebies as well – one for you and one for your students.
 (I’ll be respectful of your time and won’t share your email address with anyone.
-Promise!)
+Pinky promise!)

 Have a great school year and thanks for everything you do!